 The Review of your driving record will determine your driving status of district vehicles, Fleet trucks, and school buses.

 Failure to maintain an acceptable driving record will result in immediate driving suspension and/or a recommendation for termination.
-An employee responsible for driving a vehicle shall notify his/her supervisor immediately upon obtaining a ticket for moving violations and any of the above-mentioned categories.
+An employee responsible for driving a vehicle shall notify his/her supervisor immediately upon obtaining a ticket for a moving violations and any of the above-mentioned categories.

 Drivers are required to renew/update their CDL (Commercial Driver s License) as mandated by the State of Texas.
 Under no circumstance should a driver operate (Drive) a district vehicle or school bus with an expired driver's license.